s4b7r/elabftw-remote-backup/README.md

 3. Run `requirements.sh`
 4. Create `ftp.secret` from `ftp.secret.sample`
 5. Fill variables correctly in `2-backup-from-cselab.sh` and `4-backup-to-truenas.sh`
+6. The user on the eLab host must have rights to sudo for elabctl without password
-6. Add `backup-elab-cslab.sh` to crontab - use `crontab -e` or put into `/etc/crontab`
+7. Add `backup-elab-cslab.sh` to crontab - use `crontab -e` or put into `/etc/crontab`
-7. Currently VPN connection is hardcoded for connection to eLabFTW host.
+8. Currently VPN connection is hardcoded for connection to eLabFTW host.
   1. You need to get those scripts or remove them.
   2. This script expects VPN scripts in `$HOME/scripts/vpn`